 When you construct a FLAPConnection, you don't have to provide a server name or a port number because you will always be connecting to the same port on the same AOL server.
-Instead, you have to provide the screenname for the user running your program (in normalized form).
+Also, since constructing a FLAPConnection does not actually complete the process of logging in to AOL, no password is needed.
+You only have to provide the user's screenname in normalized form.
 The form of the construction is therefore: